elastic/rally/docs/advanced.rst

 The parameter ``default_value`` controls the value to use for the setting if it is undefined.
 If the setting is undefined and there is no default value, nothing will be added.

+* ``build_flavor``: a global variable that holds build flavor reported by Elasticsearch cluster targetted by Rally.

 .. _adding_tracks_custom_param_sources: